Skip to main content

 • The container is a main item with container components as accessories.

-• The container is an accessory, where a container component is a main item.
+• The container is an accessory, where the container component is the main item.

 • When both the container and its components are accessories of a main item.

-When the container isn’t on the opportunity already, Current will allocate its components to existing opportunity items where possible and add the container to a new group called “Spares & Containers.”
+When the container isn’t on the opportunity already, OnRent Events will allocate its components to existing opportunity items where possible and add the container to a new group called “Spares & Containers.”
 Components that aren’t allocated to existing opportunity items are added to this group, too.
+Matched components play a key role in proper allocation.
+Accessories that are matched components of the parent product are automatically aligned to the parent product's accessory lines.
+However, accessories that are not set as matched components end up in the 'Spares & Containers' group.
+For example, a power cable intended as part of a camera kit must be defined as a matched component of the camera body to ensure correct allocation.

 Prep and book out